 Taken at Northern Nevada Correctional Center

 I now use my position in higher education to help and empower others who have been impacted by incarceration.
-Through my research, teaching, and service, I aim to address issues related to gender and race and increasing support for system-involved individuals and their families.
-This can be accomplished through the de-carceration and improved reliance on evidence-based practices to support desistance.
+Through my research, teaching, and service, I aim to amplify the experiences of system-involved individuals and their families.

 Formoso, J.A.
 “The Rebuilder: Breanna Boppre.”
 University of Nevada, Las Vegas (UNLV) News Center.